dannyk96/SpectrumScale/tutorial/SpectrumScale_install.md

 [ INFO  ] nsd1 scratch 2        dataAndMetadata 1  system /dev/vdb [frvm151.platform]
 [ INFO  ] nsd2 scratch 2        dataAndMetadata 1  system /dev/vdc [frvm151.platform]
 ```
+NSDs will be created when the spectrumscale install command is issued.
+The file system will be created when the spectrumscale deploy command is issued.

 ** Nore  need a ces_shared from say /dev/sdg for later use.